-Guidelines do not provide a solution as regards the competitive disadvantage experienced by EU smelters and create unpredictability involving several hundred million euros potentially at risk for repayment.
+Guidelines do not offer a solution to the competitive disadvantage experienced by EU smelters and create unpredictability potentially involving several hundred million euro at risk for repayment.

 The Aluminium industry fully supports the EU ETS and it is our belief that a functioning cap and trade system is the most cost-effective tool to reduce Europe's industrial GHG emissions.
 The EU ETS must remain a key instrument of the EU climate policy.
-However, while working hard towards a global climate agreement and ensuring a homogeneous global carbon cost and a level playing field, a strong in-built protection of domestic industries is needed.
+However, while working hard towards a global climate agreement and ensure a homogeneous global carbon cost and level playing field, a strong in-built protection of domestic industries is needed.
 Relying on the expectation that an international agreement would ensure a homogeneous global carbon cost and level playing field, the ETS was designed without any adequate carbon leakage prevention measures.
 Yet, as most competing regions in the world are not exposed to carbon costs similar to those resulting from the ETS, massive production losses are occurring in Europe.
-Aluminium is unfortunately to be considered as the "best" case of carbon leakage with no global environmental gain, because imported aluminium, based on the global energy mix, is estimated to have a significantly higher carbon footprint than the average footprint of aluminium produced within Europe .
+Aluminium is unfortunately to be considered as the "best" case of carbon leakage with no global environmental gain, as imported aluminium, based on the global energy mix, is estimated to have a significantly higher carbon footprint than the average footprint of aluminium produced in Europe.

-Consequently the European aluminium industry is fighting for its survival, carrying significant extra cost burdens, particularly with regard to energy costs and lack of long-term predictability.
+Consequently the European aluminium industry is fighting for its survival, carrying significant extra cost burdens, particularly in energy costs and lack of long term predictability.

-EU climate policy must be aligned with the Commission's goal of increasing the industry's share in the EU GDP to 20 % by 2020.
+EU climate policy must be aligned with the Commission's goal of increasing industry's share in the EU GDP to 20 % by 2020.
 In the absence of global emission pricing, continued industrial presence and further investment in Europe would require predictable long-term and full compensation.
 Furthermore, all compensation and allocation of free allowances must be linked to actual production output and not historical.

 As new entrants into the ETS since January 2013, the aluminium and other Non-Ferrous-Metal sectors have not received any free allowances and have no reserves to be used from previous trading periods.
-The recently adopted cross-sector reduction factor (CSRF) will also lead to under-compensation for direct ETS costs.
-Moreover this CSRF is only distorting the industry's competitiveness while not being necessary since the EU will reach its 20% emission target by 2020 anyhow.
+The recently adopted cross-sectorial reduction factor (CSRF) will lead to under-compensation also for direct ETS costs.
+Moreover this CSRF is only distorting industry's competitiveness while not needed since EU will reach its 20% emission target by 2020 anyhow.

-Operating in globally priced markets - such as Aluminium on the LME, a handful of power intensive industries cannot pass on any additional costs.
-Based on the existing list of sectors exposed to carbon leakage, a short list of the most exposed sectors shall be established for additional measures.
-Criteria such as the level of electro-intensity, the link to a global price-setting mechanism and the inability to pass on costs, should be used to define such a status.
-This list of highly exposed industries should benefit ex-ante from exemption schemes for those extra costs embedded in energy prices (i.e. renewables targets, grid expansion costs, other support schemes).
+Operating in globally priced markets - such as Aluminium on the LME, a handful of power intensive industries cannot pass through any additional costs.
+Based on the existing list of sectors exposed to carbon leakage, a short-list of most exposed sectors shall be established for additional measures.
+Criteria such as the level of electro-intensity, the link to a global price setting mechanism and the inability to pass-on costs, should be used to define such a status.
+This list of highly-exposed industries should benefit ex-ante of exemption schemes for extra costs embedded in energy prices (i.e. renewables targets, grid expansions costs, other support schemes).